-UMDNJ Robert Wood Johnson Medical School will be a go to place to help answer your questions and schedule appointments with our various specialists.
-Contact me with your suggestions and concerns!
-We have an extensive list specialists familiar with Rett syndrome at UMDNJ in New Brunswick and Camden.
+We have an extensive list specialists familiar with Rett syndrome at Rutgers Robert Wood Johnson Medical School in New Brunswick and at Cooper Camden.
 For information about appointments please contact Leslie Greenfield

 or call 866-601-0100.
 To download the complete brochure click here.